Bali Belly, Delhi Belly, Peru Poo, the Rangoon Runs. Call it what you like, it can put more than a damper on your holiday.

 - Peeled fruit

 Touching a door handle can be enough to pass on bacteria, viruses and parasites.
-When out and about, keep your hands off your face and - most importantly - wash your hands before eating anything.
+When out and about, keep your hands off your face and - most importantly - wash your hands before eating anything in Bali.

 It’s best to use hand sanitiser all over both hands before a snack or meal.
 Carry a bottle of sanitiser with you everywhere.
 Baby wipes are also handy for cleaning dirty hands and faces.
 Use an alcohol-based sanitiser to kill the germs even if you have washed your hands with water.

 Some travelers take one capsule of Travelan before each meal to protect themselves from any dose of E-Coli that may be present.
 Don't take any medication without getting medical advice from your doctor.

 Yes, bali belly can be contagious.
 Bacteria, viruses and parasites can all be transmitted from person to person and in food and water.
 This is why the advice on personal hygiene, particularly hand washing and not touching your face if you are looking after someone who is sick, is so important.

 Bali Belly can be a short, sharp 24-hour illness or one that can last for up to 4 or 5 days.

 The following medications and remedies are available to treat Bali Belly:

 - To treat diarrhoea - Diapet (Bali) or Imodium (Australia & Bali)